mathwhiz1212/proxmox-notes/network-configuration.md

 Create the bond (example config below).

-Use `balance-tlb` if you don't know what link aggregation config your switch supports because it will work without any switch configuration and faster failover than `balance-alb`.
+Use `balance-tlb` if you don't know what link aggregation config your switch supports because it will work without any switch configuration and has faster failover than `balance-alb`.

 `enp7s0` (internal) and `enp4s0f1` (PCIe NIC) are the interfaces I am using for this.